Steel and Equipment Shipping from Vietnam

 Lashing, Securing and Dunnage

 Steel and equipment cargo must be properly stowed, lashed and secured for sea passage.
-Heavy cargo may shift, slide, roll, vibrate or damage surrounding cargo if the securing arrangement is not suitable.
+Heavy cargo may shift, slide, roll, vibrate or damage surrounding cargo if the securing method is not suitable.
 Poor lashing can also create vessel safety risk and insurance dispute.

 Key securing considerations include: